 Mr. Garnreiter is recognized by the Santa Monica Junior Chamber of Commerce as 2017 Outstanding Young Teacher of the Year.
 This annual award is presented by the Santa Monica Jaycees to acknowledge the work of young professionals who are dedicated to leadership and development, and create positive change in our community.

 Duncan Smith Instructional Assistant, Instrumental Music

 Duncan Smith is Instructional Assistant of Instrumental Music at John Adams Middle School.
-Born and raised in Santa Monica, he is now a freelance composer and French horn player.
 He recently graduated from UCLA, where he received a Bachelor of Arts in Music Composition and a Bachelor of Music in French horn performance.
 Upon graduation, Mr. Smith was the recipient of a UCLA Dean’s Medal for achievement in Music Composition.
-He was recognized in this way mostly because of his self-produced musical theater piece A Dream at the End of Time.
+This recognition came largely because of his musical theater piece A Dream at the End of Time.
 Originally slated for production in the Hollywood Film festival but canceled due to the COVID-19 Pandemic, Mr. Smith took it upon himself to self-produce a virtual performance of the musical theater piece featuring several Broadway singers.

 Through UCLA, Mr. Smith had numerous unique performance opportunities, including being one of 25 student musicians selected to be a part of Gustavo Dudamel’s production of Bernstein’s MASS with the LA Phil.
 He has played French horn in masterclasses led by Cristopher Gough, Julie Landsman, and Michael Thornton.
 He was also a member of the Gluck Fellowship, an outreach program that helps bring chamber music to locations like libraries and public schools.